 - If there is pain, ask for information on the site of the pain, its duration, and periodicity (acute onset and persistent pain/limp suggest trauma or serious causes such as infection).

 - Unwitnessed trauma is common in very young children.
 Toddler's fracture needs to be considered in apparently well but non-weight-bearing young children.
-Put non-accidental injury (NAI) through your diagnostic sieve.
+Remember non-accidental injury (NAI) as a possible cause.

 - Overuse injuries (stress fractures, avulsion fractures) may be subacute or acute and are more common in active children.

 - Gait disturbance (antalgic limp) and stiffness are more common in JIA.
 Parents may observe irritability, poor sleep, unwillingness to walk (regression of motor milestones).

 - Referred pain (especially spinal or hip disease manifesting as thigh and knee pain) must always be considered, especially in young children who may have difficulties localising problems.

 - Intermittent symptoms that increase with or after exercise suggest mechanical problems.